poojithagonugunta/paypal-provider-service/README.md

 3.Capture the payment after approval
 4.Return final payment status to the client application

-This service acts as a middleware between your application (UI / another backend service) and PayPal REST APIs.
+This service acts as a middleware between your application (UI / another backend service) and PayPal REST APIs and Implemented Caching in order to store the token and improved the performance.

 **Tech Stack**